-SCHOOL AND HOME COMMUNICATION
+SCHOOL AND HOME COMMUNICATION SYSTEM-EDUCATE

 The cornerstone of successful education is the cooperation of home and school.
 The key to such cooperation is successful communication.
-All lunch, tuition, and extended care (TLC) bills are transmitted to families via TADS or TADS/Educate and sent directly to the email you have provided.
+EDUCATE is our secure information management system that allows parents to view their family's information.
 This platform also serves as a clearinghouse for news, announcements, policies, and calendar items.